-(Consolidated Statements of Income)
+(Consolidated Statement of Income)

 - "Direct financing leases" and "Interest on loans and investment securities" have been presented as "Finance revenues."
-Certain finance-related revenues previously included in "Other operating revenues" in the amount of \(\frac{\pmax}{3},387\) million and \(\frac{\pmax}{3},537\) million for fiscal 2013 and 2014 have been included in "Finance revenues." - "Brokerage commissions and net gains on investment securities" has been changed to "Gains on investment securities and dividends." - "Gains (losses) on sales of real estate under operating leases" has been reclassified and combined into "Operating leases." - "Real estate sales" and sales of goods included in "Other operating revenues" have been reclassified and combined into "Sales of goods and real estate."
-"Costs of real estate sales" and costs of goods sold included in "Other operating expenses" have been reclassified and combined into "Costs of goods and real estate sold." - "Revenues from asset management and servicing" and part of the service-related revenues in the amount of \(\frac{4}{2}66,936\) million and \(\frac{4}{3}64,023\) million for fiscal 2013 and 2014 previously classified under "Other operating revenues" have been reclassified into "Services income."
-"Expenses from asset management and servicing" and part of service-related expenses in the amount of \(\frac{4}{1}159,274\) million and \(\frac{4}{2}24,128\) million for fiscal 2013 and 2014 previously classified under "Other operating expenses" have been reclassified into "Services expense." - "Foreign currency transaction loss (gain), net" and revenues and expenses other than service-related previously classified under "Other operating revenues" in the amount of \(\frac{\pmathcal{2}}{3},287\)) million and \(\frac{\pmathcal{2}}{2},186\)) million for fiscal 2013 and 2014 and "Other operating expenses," in the amount of \(\frac{\pmathcal{2}}{2},217\) million and \(\frac{\pmathcal{2}}{1},107\) million for fiscal 2013 and 2014 as well as part of expenses previously classified under "Selling, general and administrative expenses," in the amount of \(\frac{\pmathcal{2}}{1},450\)) million and \(\frac{\pmathcal{2}}{3}1\) million for fiscal 2013 and 2014 have been reclassified and combined into "Other (income) and expense, net."
+Certain finance-related revenues previously included in "Other operating revenues" in the amount of \(\frac{\pmathbf{x}}{3},537\) million for fiscal 2014 have been included in "Finance revenues." - "Brokerage commissions and net gains on investment securities" has been changed to "Gains on investment securities and dividends." - "Gains (losses) on sales of real estate under operating leases" has been reclassified and combined into "Operating leases." - "Real estate sales" and sales of goods included in "Other operating revenues" have been reclassified and combined into "Sales of goods and real estate."
+"Costs of real estate sales" and costs of goods sold included in "Other operating expenses" have been reclassified and combined into "Costs of goods and real estate sold." - "Revenues from asset management and servicing" and part of the service-related revenues in the amount of \(\frac{\pmathbf{4}}{364,023}\) million for fiscal 2014 previously classified under "Other operating revenues" have been reclassified into "Services income."
+"Expenses from asset management and servicing" and part of service-related expenses in the amount of \(\frac{\pmathbf{2}}{224,128}\) million for fiscal 2014 previously classified under "Other operating expenses" have been reclassified into "Services expense." - "Foreign currency transaction loss (gain), net" and revenues and expenses other than service-related previously classified under "Other operating revenues" in the amount of \(\frac{\pmathcal{2}}{23,186}\)) million for fiscal 2014 and "Other operating expenses," in the amount of \(\frac{\pmathcal{2}}{1,107}\) million for fiscal 2014 as well as part of expenses previously classified under "Selling, general and administrative expenses," in the amount of \(\frac{\pmathcal{2}}{331}\) million for fiscal 2014 have been reclassified and combined into "Other (income) and expense, net."

-(Consolidated Statements of Cash flows)
+(Consolidated Statement of Cash flows)

-- "Gains on sales of real estate under operating lease" and "Gains on sales of operating lease assets other than real estate" have been combined and presented as "Gains on sales of operating lease assets" in cash flows from operating activities. - "Decrease (Increase) in trade notes, accounts and other receivable" previously included in "Decrease (Increase) in other receivables" has separately been presented.
-A part of assets in the amount of ¥13,827 million and ¥10,853 million for fiscal 2013 and 2014 previously included in "Decrease (Increase) in other receivables" has been reclassified into "Other, net" in cash flows from operating activities. - "Increase in trade notes, accounts and other payable" previously included in "Increase (Decrease) in trade notes, accounts payable and other liabilities" has separately been presented.
-A part of liabilities in the amount of \(\frac{\pmathbf{x}}{7}\),367 million and \(\frac{\pmathbf{z}}{20}\),585 million for fiscal 2013 and 2014 previously included in "Increase in trade notes, accounts and other payable" has been reclassified into "Other, net" in cash flows from operating activities.
+- "Gains on sales of real estate under operating lease" and "Gains on sales of operating lease assets other than real estate" have been combined and presented as "Gains on sales of operating lease assets" in cash flows from operating activities. - "Increase in trade notes, accounts and other receivable" previously included in "Decrease (Increase) in other receivables" has separately been presented.
+A part of assets in the amount of \(\frac{\pmathbf{\frac{4}}}{10,853}\) million for fiscal 2014 previously included in "Decrease (Increase) in other receivables" has been reclassified into "Other, net" in cash flows from operating activities. - "Increase (Decrease) in trade notes, accounts and other payable" previously included in "Increase (Decrease) in trade notes, accounts payable and other liabilities" has separately been presented.
+A part of liabilities in the amount of ¥20,585 million for fiscal 2014 previously included in "Increase (Decrease) in trade notes, accounts payable and other liabilities" has been reclassified into "Other, net" in cash flows from operating activities.

 - "Decrease in accrued expenses" has been reclassified into "Other, net" in cash flows from operating activities. - "Purchases of other operating assets" has been changed to "Purchases of property under facility operations."
-A part of assets in the amount of \(\frac{\pmathbf{Y}}(4,224)\) million and \(\frac{\pmathbf{Y}}(4,355)\) million for fiscal 2013 and 2014 previously included in "Purchases of other operating assets" has been reclassified into "Other, net" in cash flows from investing activities.
+A part of assets in the amount of \(\frac{\pmathbf{Y}}{4,355}\) million for fiscal 2014 previously included in "Purchases of other operating assets" has been reclassified into "Other, net" in cash flows from investing activities.